“Sleeper” House bills address groundwater pollution from leaky landfillsBy Gregory Nickerson January 17, 2013

 Greear serves on the House Minerals, Business and Economic Development Committee and has been one of the leading legislators on this issue.
 He said he first learned about leaking landfills from Howard Johnson, an engineer with the Inberg-Miller firm that operates five offices around the state.

 The state seems to have learned its lesson on the need to protect groundwater from landfill seepage.
-New sold waste facilities in Wyoming like those in Casper and Cody were built to standards that protect groundwater.
+New solid waste facilities in Wyoming like those in Casper and Cody were built to standards that protect groundwater.

 To learn more about landfill remediation, read the white paper published by DEQ last year.